CoEng Advisory Board Members

 This experience ultimately led Jenny to who she is today: an impassioned ambassador for STEM education outreach in Anchorage.
 She has mentored several ASD gifted mentorship students, and enjoys presenting to the Girl Scouts, and visiting classrooms, STEM nights, engineering camps, and science fairs.
 Jenny believes that moving our community forward requires developing a multitudinous, strong, diverse, capable, and empowered population of engineers to tackle our next challenges.

-When she’s not encouraging kindergarteners to become geophysicists, Jenny can be found engineering a future for the giant Prudhoe Bay oilfield.
+When she’s not encouraging kindergarteners to become geophysicists, Jenny can be found engineering a future in giant oilfield Kuparuk.
 As a reservoir engineer, she employs analytical methods, numerical simulation models, data science, and economics to evaluate and design developments for a system engineered by nature.
-She has worked in fields across the North Slope, and recently took her development expertise to Russia, where she worked in Moscow and Siberia.
-Jenny and her husband, Steve Sutton, took full advantage and spent the year travelling the Eastern Hemisphere.
+She has worked in numerous oilfields across the North Slope and in Russia.

 Jenny is a licensed professional petroleum engineer, with a BS in Civil Engineering from UAA, and a MS in Petroleum Engineering from UAF.
-As a proud graduate of both schools, she serves as the Campus Recruiting Team Lead at BP, promoting good BP jobs for good Alaskan students (and financial support for the schools to make it possible).
+As a proud graduate of both schools, her greatest hope is to fully staff the industry in Alaska: good Alaskan jobs for good Alaskan students.

 Nicole grew up in Anchorage and stayed to attend UAA, earning her B.S. in Civil Engineering in 2004.
-She is a Senior Project Engineer with R&M Consultants, Inc., an entirely Alaskan-based multi-discipline consulting firm of 126 staff, of which 40 are fellow UAA graduates!
-Over the past 11 years of her career she has focused on site development civil engineering, working on private and public facility projects throughout the State.
+She is a Senior Project Engineer with R&M Consultants, Inc., an entirely Alaskan-based multi-discipline consulting firm of over 100 staff, of which approximately 40% are fellow UA graduates!
+Over the past 15 years of her career she has focused on site development civil engineering, working on private and public facility projects throughout the State.
 She loves the synergy of working with teams of architects and engineers to design facilities that grow our community as a whole.
 Nicole felt privileged to fill the role of Civil Project Engineer for the design of the Alaska Airlines Center on the UAA campus.
-Even better, she enjoys watching UAA volleyball games in the arena with fellow Seawolf fans and alumni.

 Nicole has been involved in engineering and STEM outreach since first enrolling at UAA, with volunteer leadership roles ranging from student and professional engineering society board positions to organizing Anchorage Engineer's Week outreach to local k-12 students.
-She currently also holds board positions for the National Association of Women in Construction (NAWIC) Alaska Chapter and the Society of American Military Engineers (SAME) Anchorage Post.
+She has held board positions for the Institute of Transportation Engineers (ITE) Alaska Section, the National Association of Women in Construction (NAWIC) Alaska Chapter and the Society of American Military Engineers (SAME) Anchorage Post.
+She was honored to be inducted into the UAA College of Engineering Alumni Hall of Fame in 2018 and was nominated by both NAWIC and SAME for Engineer of the Year in 2018.

-Nicole enjoys playing and coaching volleyball, skiing and traveling.
+Nicole enjoys playing volleyball, skiing, and traveling.
 She is racking up the hiking miles across Alaska and doing her best to learn Greek between trips to various Greek islands.

 Owner, Loren Leman, P.E.